Struggling when your child doesn’t listen? Learn why you need to follow through with consequences (and tips on standing your ground as a parent).

 - We feel pity.
-As angry as we may feel the moment our kids misbehave, we feel just as sorry for them when we realize how remorseful they are.
+As angry as we may feel when our kids misbehave, we feel just as sorry when we see how remorseful they are.
 Following through with consequences becomes difficult especially as they plead with us and show a change of heart.

 - We feel guilty.
 No one likes to see their kids in tears because of enforcing consequences.
 We may even assume we’re at fault, that we’ve made them sad and upset.

 - It’s easier to give in.
 Disciplining children, showing empathy, explaining their behavior… All this takes time and effort.
-It’s hard to follow through with consequences when giving in seems to stop the crying and whining.
+It’s hard to follow through with consequences when giving in seems to stop the crying and whining right away.